Research theme: Environment

 This research is finding out if our forests can adapt.

-The work will help mitigate the effect of a changing climate through strategies to assist Australia's forests.
+This work will help mitigate the effect of a changing climate through the development of strategies to assist Australia's forests.